j-s-ashley/cz-2025-summer-minutes/council1.md

 q - How do we know that 2/2 agrees?

 Motion to adjourn - Nori

 CZ - Not there yet.
 Soon.

-Call to question - Nori

-c - The CZ comes out is everyone who can just going to SF pride
+c - The CZ Comes Out event is everyone who can just going to SF pride

 q - What's greenlight?

 a - Greeeeeeeeeen

 Call to question - , seconded - Nori